xakepp35/pkg/xprotoc-gen/tools/protoc-gen-go-fiber/README.md

     * Parses the request body (if applicable).
     * Validates input (`Validate()`).
     * Injects HTTP headers into the context.
-    * Calls the gRPC server method using the provided interceptor (enabled by default).
+    * Calls the gRPC server method using the provided interceptor (if != nil).
     * Returns a JSON response or an error.

 ## License